fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 - Keeping the company up-to-speed ?
 - Re-inventing a more "sexy" and business oriented Corporate finance ?

-Having Finance to become the digital leader or to loose its central role on numbers ?
-As digital remove silos, could there be a competition between Finance, IT and Marketing to become the leading funciton of the company?
+- Having Finance to become the digital leader or to loose its central role on numbers ?
+- As digital remove silos, could there be a competition between Finance, IT and Marketing to become the leading funciton of the company? [see video : vision of 2 predicitve scenarios by Deloitte](https://www.youtube.com/watch?v=hU2zyRKKZ5g)
+#### Finance evolution = « business partner » or Expert ?
+An existential challenge ?

 ----